 You probably think you aren't sexist.
 And consciously, probably (hopefully) you are not.
 But take a moment to think about your language in school.
-We still hear teachers asking for "strong guys" to help move things.
+We still hear teachers asking for "strong boys" to help move things.
 I've found myself using the phrase "unmanned" unnecessarily.
-How often do we dismiss certain behaviors as "boys will be boys"?
+How often do we dismiss certain behaviours as "boys will be boys"?

 Feminism has become a popular topic among our students.
-This was largely driven by four very engaged Grade 12s who set up their own Feminist Society last year.
+This was largely driven by four very engaged Year 13s who set up their own Feminist Society last year.
 It was nursed by a sympathetic history department and has survived the loss of those first students and managed to go from strength to strength.

-The history department at our school has always encouraged "feminist views" (now is not the time to discuss exactly what this means - you're smart, you can figure it out) for reasons that are evident in our society.
-We have always included particular units on, what for the sake of brevity, we'll call "women's history".
+The history department at our school has always encouraged "feminist views" (now is not the time to discuss precisely what this means - you're bright, you can work it out) for reasons that are evident in our society.
+We have always included particular units on, for what for the sake of brevity, we'll call "women's history".
 However we have long felt this to merely be the base level by which this particular box can be ticked.

 All history is "women's history".
 It is ridiculous to think otherwise.
 That said, it has continually been recorded and reported from the male perspective, quite often expressing Victorian attitudes on the position of women.
 Break the habit of sidelining women to the domestic sphere.
 They were part of everything that happened.

 So what should we be doing as teachers?
 It should be a two-pronged attack.
 Truly including feminism in the classroom means doing so both in your subject matter and the manner of delivery.